-Derivatives and EPM Techniques The Portfolio will use derivatives and efficient portfolio management (EPM) techniques, as permitted by regulation and consistent with its investment policies (see "Derivatives and EPM Techniques" section).
-The Portfolio uses derivatives for hedging (reducing risks), efficient portfolio management and other investment purposes.
+Derivatives and EPM Techniques The Portfolio will use derivatives and efficient portfolio management (EPM) techniques, as permitted by regulation and consistent with its investment policies (see "Derivatives and EPM Techniques" section).The Portfolio uses derivatives for hedging (reducing risks), efficient portfolio management and other investment purposes.
 This may include total return swaps (expected use: 0%-10%; maximum: 25%) and credit default swaps.

-Defensive Investing As a defensive or liquidity measure, the Portfolio may temporarily invest up to 100% of net assets in cash, cash equivalents and high quality short-term securities.
+Defensive Investing In case of exceptional unfavourable market conditions, as a defensive measure and/or for liquidity purposes, the Portfolio may temporarily invest up to 100% of net assets in cash and cash equivalents.
 To the extent the Portfolio invests defensively, it may not be pursuing its objective.